 I had seen this castle in Playa Blanca in the distance on several occasions when I have visited the resort so I decided to get up close and personal.

-t’s called Castillo de Las Coloradas (Las Coloradas’ Castle) or Torre del Águila (The Eagle’s Tower), although tower and castle seem to be interchangeable depending on different sources: I’ve also heard it being called Castillo del Águila and Torre de Las Coloradas, if you get my drift.
+it’s called Castillo de Las Coloradas (Las Coloradas’ Castle) or Torre del Águila (The Eagle’s Tower), although tower and castle seem to be interchangeable depending on different sources: I’ve also heard it being called Castillo del Águila and Torre de Las Coloradas, if you get my drift.

-It’s located on the promenade not far passed Marina Rubicón in direction to Papagayo.
+The castle in Playa Blanca is located on the promenade not far passed Marina Rubicón in direction to Papagayo.
 It can be easily accessed by car too, if you take the Avenida de Papagayo, turn into Calle Velázquez towards the sea, turn first left into Calle Calera and then first right into the very called Calle Castillo del Águila, which is a cul-de-sac.
 You basically will find yourself parking at the back of the Hotel THe Volcán.

 Here is the transcript of the English text: